nextstrain/augur/docs/usage/cli/subsample.rst

 samples
 -------

 ``samples`` must contain at least one sample.

+filter sample options
+_____________________

-Sample-specific options override any values set in the ``defaults`` section.
+These options override any values set in the ``defaults`` section.

+.. schema-options-table:: augur/data/schema-subsample-config.json filterSampleProperties

+proximal sample options
+_______________________

-.. schema-options-table:: augur/data/schema-subsample-config.json sampleProperties
+.. schema-options-table:: augur/data/schema-subsample-config.json proximalSampleProperties

 Implementation details
 ======================

-- Configurations containing a single :term:`sample` are run using a single call to :doc:`augur filter <./filter>`.
+- Configurations containing a single :term:`filter sample` are run using a single call to :doc:`augur filter <./filter>`.

-- Configurations containing multiple samples are run using multiple calls to :doc:`augur filter <./filter>`.

-  Each sample has its own call to ``augur filter``, known as intermediate calls.
-  These can run in parallel when ``--nthreads`` > 1.

-  Each intermediate call uses ``--output-strains`` to write a text file containing the selected sequence ids for that sample.

-  The output dataset is produced by a final ``augur filter`` call that uses the union of all sample id files to subset the input dataset.
+- Configurations containing multiple samples are run using multiple "intermediate" calls to augur commands.
+Each :term:`filter sample` has its own call to ``augur filter`` and each :term:`proximal sample` has its own call to ``augur proximity``.
+Each intermediate call will write temporary files which may include a strains list, sequences FASTA and/or metadata TSV.
+The eventual output dataset is produced by a final ``augur filter`` call that uses the union of requested samples.

+- Samples may be dropped from the final output (via the ``drop_sample`` config option.
+  This is useful when we wish to use samples only for as an input for another sample.

+- As samples may depend on other samples (via the ``focal_sample`` and ``context_sample`` config values), internally we create a graph of samples which controls the order in which samples are evaluated.

+- Multithreading (via ``--nthreads``) will allow samples to run as efficiently as possible, according to the sample dependency graph.
+Proximal samples always use all available threads which both allows them to run as efficiently as possible (they're often computationally expensive) as well as minimising the memory consumption of ``augur subsample``.

 - CLI and YAML config options map closely to augur filter options.

    The following table shows the mapping between ``augur subsample`` and ``augur filter`` CLI options.

-   .. cli-option-table:: augur.subsample.GLOBAL_CLI_OPTIONS augur.subsample.FINAL_CLI_OPTIONS
+   .. cli-option-table:: augur.subsample.FILTER_GLOBAL_CLI_OPTIONS augur.subsample.FILTER_FINAL_CLI_OPTIONS

-   The following table shows the mapping between ``augur subsample`` sample configuration options and ``augur filter`` CLI options.
+   The following table shows the mapping between ``augur subsample`` :term:`filter sample` configuration options and ``augur filter`` CLI options.

-   .. yaml-option-table:: augur.subsample.SAMPLE_CONFIG
+   .. yaml-option-table:: augur.subsample.FILTER_SAMPLE_CONFIG

    Note that the following ``augur filter`` options are not supported: